A job interview provides applicants an opportunity to sell themselves to employers. It’s the best time to sell yourself to a future boss.

 During the interview, you need to highlight a scenario that the hiring manager is interested in.
 This will be a scenario that will be relevant to the position you are applying for.
 So be as specific as possible.
 Provide as many relevant details as you can.

 Before the interview, make sure that you already know the qualities and skills needed for the job.
-This will help you highlight these certain skills.
+This will help you highlight these certain abilities, similar to the way you add skills on your resume.
 And when you do, make sure it is in a suitable situation.

 5. Be Quantitative